rjopek/raylib/index.md

 ![Logo](assets/img/harbour_raylib.svg)

-**hb-raylib** is a cross-platform open-source software development library.
+**hb-raylib v3.5** is a cross-platform open-source software development library.
 The library is meant to create graphical applications and games.
 The source code is written in C Language.
 It supports compilation to many target platforms, including Windows, GNU Linux, macOS, FreeBSD, Android.

 View the project on [GitHub](https://github.com/rjopek/hb-raylib)